 See also the list of individuals participating in this group.

 Participants in this group have made certain licensing commitments by joining the group.
-In addition to these Participants, 1 non-participating W3C Member has committed to the Patent Policy Licensing terms.
+In addition to these Participants, 2 non-participating W3C Members have committed to the Patent Policy Licensing terms.
 See the details about licensing commitments from current and past Participants and other parties.

 W3C Members not participating in this group who wish to make the same licensing commitments for specifications developed by this group may do so through a form for licensing commitments from non-participating Members.